 I also came across this food in Turkey tradition whilst falling deeper into the Google search rabbit hole.
 After 20 days of relaxation for the new mother has passed, she can then receive visitors who gift a handkerchief filled with sweets and egg to symbolise good-nature and health respectively.

-Why Is Silver A Popular Gift?
+Why Is Silver A Popular Gift for a Baby?

 A small bracelet or ring are popular gifts for newborns in the Western World, and something often handed to the new parents by a close relative.
 I was interested in particular by the use of silver, which I found out symbolises health and good fortune.
 This is popular in Britain and I’ve been intrigued as to why!